Other Leaves: Nevada

 - Private employers with 50 or more employees must grant up to four hours of leave per school year in order for an employee to attend his or her child's school conferences and activities.
 See Leave for School-Related Activities.

 - Employees must be permitted leave to attend jury or witness duty.
-See Jury or Witness Duty Leave.
+See Jury Duty Leave; Witness Leave.

 - Employers may not terminate or threaten to terminate an employee who is a parent, guardian or custodian of a child and needs to miss work in order to appear at a juvenile proceeding, provided the employee provides his or her employer with notice of the need to appear.
 See Juvenile Proceedings.